|

 It won't be exactly like your "real" radio, but the techniques that you learn

-Practicing on a junker will help you learn whether you like this activity,
+will be generally applicable.
+Practicing on a junker will tell you whether you like this activity,

 and you can make those inevitable beginner's mistakes on a set that